tulustul/Civi-Orbis/wiki/gdd.md

 - Generals move like an ordinary unit.
 - There's a limit to how many generals a player can own.
 - Generals gain experience in fights.
 Higher-level generals provide better bonuses and can operate larger armies.
 - Let's say for now that generals are trained in the cities just like normal units.
 One of the alternatives is to gain them through combat like in Civ games.
-Imo training a general and letting him gain experience in combat so that he becomes great better mimics the real world.
+Training a general and letting him gain experience in combat so that he becomes great seems to be better mimicking the real world.

 ## Resources